 Instead, you might picture an 18-carat gold necklace from Tiffany & Co – but in truth, only half of global demand for gold comes from jewellery.

-The other half comes from investors – governments, banks and everyday people who buy it for its value – and for industrial uses, such in technology.
+The other half comes from investors – governments, banks and everyday people who buy it for its value – and for industrial uses, such as in technology.

 In this article we’ll cover: